 Long R3 IGF-1 is significantly more potent than IGF-1.
 The enhanced potency is due to the decreased binding of Long R3 IGF-1 to all known IGF binding proteins.
 These binding proteins normally inhibit the biological actions of IGFs.

-Click on my banner below and use code E2525 to get 25% off on all products at SuperiorPeptides.com
+Click on my banner below and use code BOGO1023 to get BOGOF on all products (including LR3, DES, GHRP2 and MT2) at SuperiorPeptides.com

 I thought igf1-Lr3 was a centrally acting agent.
 With that said, does it really matter where one injects it?
 I've heard it argued both ways, but am curious if there is any new science behind it one way or another.

 Sent from my HTC6435LVW using Tapatalk

 Everything I say is for entertainment purposes only.

 I do not condone the use of illegal substances.